late-curio/browseragenteg/README.md

 Should be a script in header and footer.

+`View > Developer > Javascript Console`

+Verify there are no Javascript errors.

 ### Verify Browser Manual Injection

 Hit the endpoint that manually injects browser agent script to the JSP: